ProjectLiminality/ProjectLiminalityMVP/DreamExplorerREADME.md

   - Interactions:
     - With all other components: Manages data flow and state changes

-- `DreamGraph`: A non-visual React component that manages spatial relationships between DreamNodes.
+### Utility Functions and Custom Hooks

+- `useDreamSpaceManager`: A custom hook to manage DreamSpace state and operations.
   - Responsibilities:
+    - Manage the state of nodes (position, scale, rotation)
+    - Provide functions for node interactions (e.g., onClick, onHover)
-    - Calculate and update node positions based on interactions and search results
+    - Calculate node positions for different layouts (e.g., spherical, search results)
-    - Manage the overall structure of the node network
   - Interactions:
-    - With DreamSpace: Provides node positioning information
+    - With DreamSpace: Provides state and functions for managing nodes

-    - With SemanticSearch: Receives search results to update node positions
+- Other utility functions (as needed):
+  - Spherical layout calculation
+  - Search result layout calculation
+  - Node interaction handlers
+  - etc.

 ### Data Flow and State Management

-- Consider using a state management solution (e.g., Redux, MobX, or React Context) for managing application-wide state.
+- Use React Context or a state management library (e.g., Redux, MobX) for managing application-wide state.
-- Implement a clear data flow pattern, such as unidirectional data flow, to manage state changes and component interactions.
+- Implement a unidirectional data flow pattern to manage state changes and component interactions.
+- Utilize custom hooks for encapsulating and sharing stateful logic between components.

 ### Component Communication

 - Use props for parent-to-child communication.
 - Implement callback functions for child-to-parent communication.
-- Consider using a pub/sub pattern or event emitter for communication between unrelated components.
+- Use context or a state management solution for communication between unrelated components.

 ### Performance Considerations

 - Implement virtualization techniques for rendering large numbers of DreamNodes.
 - Use React.memo, useMemo, and useCallback hooks to optimize rendering performance.
-- Consider using Web Workers for computationally intensive tasks (e.g., complex calculations in DreamGraph).
+- Consider using Web Workers for computationally intensive tasks (e.g., complex layout calculations).

-This structure provides a high-level overview of the components, their responsibilities, and interactions.
-It serves as a starting point for developing more detailed pseudocode and implementation plans for each component.
+This updated structure provides a high-level overview of the components, their responsibilities, and interactions, with the DreamSpace component taking on a more central role in managing the 3D environment and node interactions.
+The addition of custom hooks and utility functions helps to modularize the logic and keep the components focused on their primary responsibilities.

 ### GitHub Actions